aedans/Nylon/BUILTINS.md

+A list of builtins that are not discussed in README.md.

 ## Math
 - '+': Adds the top two objects of the stack.
 - '-': Subtracts the top two objects of the stack.